smaranjitghose/doc2pen/CONTRIBUTING.md

-# Open Source Program Grading
+# Open Source Program Grading (Only for Project Maintainers)

 ## [Script Winter of Code](https://swoc.tech/)